fziviello/Forecast-Trading/README.md

 # Model Training

-The script contains that schedules model training
+The script contains the model training programs that you can see running on https://www.mql5.com/it/users/fziviello87

 ## Customizable Parameters